 Think about yourself learning a new language.
-If the people you are in regular contact with are speaking quickly, never repeating themselves you would have a hard time learning that language.
+If the people you are in regular contact with are speaking quickly and never repeating themselves, you would have a hard time learning that language.
 The same goes for your toddler.
 This is especially true if your child is learning more than one language.

 4. Make Eye Contact

 Make sure you are looking at your child when you are speaking to them.
-Children can gain a lot by looking at your mouth while you are speaking.
+Children can learn a lot by looking at your mouth while you are speaking.
 Making eye contact is also an essential part of communication (in most cultures).
-It is a foundation skill that comes naturally to most children.
+It’s a foundation skill that comes naturally to most children!

 5. Over Pronounce Early Sounds

 As I mentioned above, the first sounds typically made by a baby/toddler are /p/, /b/, /m/, /n/, /h/ and /w/.
 If your child is struggling with these early sounds make sure you are pronouncing them very clearly.
 And from time to time, over pronounce them.

 For example, if you are blowing bubbles for your child really enunciate the “p” in “pop”.
 You can even point to your mouth to draw your child’s attention to the movement of your lips while you are saying “pop”.
 The same goes for “bubble”.